Timotheos-Kangles/CS-30-Fighters-Project/README.md

 # CS-30-Fighters-Project
-Used to Store Fighters Pt 1, 2 and 3
+Hello!
+This repositary is to store all of the versions of my Computer Science 30 Fighters project!